wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Well, it'll be interesting.
 I think that there may be some alleviation after this year 2000 business is over with.
 You know, there is a kind of stirring of the pot that comes with Jesus Christ's 2000th birthday.
 If for no other reason that's when we decided to start these numbers.
 I mean, I think millennium is crock, but that's O.K., a lot of people don't and...

-Life always finds a way, huh?
+JC: Life always finds a way, huh?

-•:r

-J vSfIN J{.
-OJl'fER

-\-

-20

-• _1.
-JllaY dimi11ish a little bit.
-I me

-I
+Dr: Yeah, really.
+But I think that may diminish a little bit.
+I mean, what will happen is--if our culture becomes more repressive over time then you will start to see these--well, it's like these clumps of tuna salad that get pushed out the sides of the bread...

 \-•JJlk P••' • an, wh ..,.ity.
 6"' p, ure becoJJles JJlore repressive over time at Will